 With such a small number of investments to make, VCs tend to be very selective in the type of deals they do, typically placing just a few bets each year.

-Regardless, they still may see thousands of entrepreneurs in a given year, making the probability that an entrepreneur will be the lucky recipient of a big check pretty small.
+Regardless, they still may see thousands of entrepreneurs in a given year, making the probability that an entrepreneur will be the lucky recipient of a big business funding check pretty small.

-The most common check written by a venture capital firm is around $5 million and is considered a “Series A” investment.
+The most common check written by a venture capital firm is around $5 million and is considered a "Series A" investment.
 It’s relatively uncommon for these checks to be the first capital into a startup.
-Most startups begin with finding money from friends and family, then angel investors, and then a venture capital firm.
+Most startups begin with finding private investors in friends and family, then angel investors, and then a venture capital firm or other financial institutions.